 - Make a point of getting up to move your purse?

 You’re Adam’s sister.
-You hear that Adam is telling everyone he knows that you are to blame for much of what he suffered while an addict.
+You hear that Adam is telling everyone that you are to blame for much of what he suffered while an addict.
 You have that heart-stopping desire to strike back with stories about what he did to you.
 Do you:

 - Tell the world that he’s a lying jerk.